wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### General Compute

-INteractive sessions on compute nodes can be used with the Slurm command "srun".
+Interactive sessions on compute nodes can be used with the Slurm command "srun".
 For the use of one node, this command can be used generally as demonstrated below:

 ```
 [user.name@usd.local@login ~]$ srun --pty bash